JonathanM2ndoza/Nginx-Docker-Spring-Boot/README.md

 ![Screenshot](prtsc/Deploy-Wallet-2.png)

+*Note: It is recommended to generate a complete script to create the schema, tables and functions.*

 ### Configure the values of file application.properties for Spring Boot and Tomcat

 They are the same data added in the Database Dockerfile.